Bars92/font-organizer/readme.txt

 * Our code is extremely clean, well written, commented, and optimized for maximum performance for your website.
 * Full support for language translation, including RTL languages.
 * Custom CSS for developers to quickly test and deploy changes to your fonts.
-* It’s awesome like its users.
+* It's awesome like its users.

 Coming up soon: Tutorial video & DIVI support!
 Stay tuned.